hhvm/hh-apidoc/README.md

 1. Clone the [HSL](https://github.com/hhvm/hsl) repo.
 1. `cd path/to/cloned/hsl`
-1. `hhvm bin/hh-apidoc -o /tmp/hsl-docs .`
-    1. The `-o` is where to output the resulting files (currently this directory must already exist) and `.` means use the current directory as the source.
+1. `hhvm bin/hh-apidoc -o /tmp/hsl-docs ./src` The `-o` is where to output the resulting files (it is important to note that the path given to `-o` must currently be an existing path). `.` means use the current directory as the source.
 1. `cd /tmp/hsl-docs`
-1. See generated `.html` files
-    1. You can open `index.html` in your favorite browser to see the generated documentation.
+1. See generated `.html` files.
+You can open `index.html` in your favorite browser to see the generated documentation.

 ## License